percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 or the server.

-When an EKTKey is received and processed successfully, the recipient MUST respond with an ACK handshake message as described in Section 7 of [@I-D.ietf-tls-dtls13].
+When an EKTKey is received and processed successfully, the recipient MUST respond with an ACK message as described in Section 7 of [@I-D.ietf-tls-dtls13].
 The EKTKey message and ACK MUST be retransmitted following the rules of the negotiated version of DTLS.